BF International Village: History

 BF International Village was created as a barangay out of Barangay Talon, by virtue of Presidential Decree No. 1334 signed by then-President Ferdinand Marcos on April 3, 1978.
 It was created primarily to accelerate the pace socio-economic development program by its officials.

 Facilities

 BF International Village is currently a highly urbanized Barangay.
 From flooded and muddy streets, 97% of its roads, pathways and alleys are concreted with a good drainage system.
-Facilities include one Lying-in Center, four Health Centers, four Covered Courts, two Public Elementary School, two Public High School, one Police Community Precinct, four Solid Waste Management Centers, 30 Barangay Volunteer Tanod Outposts, Senior Citizen's Office and Person With Disability office, one Reading Center, 12 Day Care Centers, one Multipurpose Hall and one Barangay Hall Bldg.
+Facilities include one Lying-in Center, four Health Centers, four Covered Courts, two Public Elementary School, two Public High School, one Public Senior High School, one Police Community Precinct, four Solid Waste Management Centers, 30 Barangay Volunteer Tanod Outposts, Senior Citizen's Office and Person With Disability office, one Reading Center, 12 Day Care Centers, one Multipurpose Hall and one Barangay Hall Bldg.

 As urban development's come from the neighboring barangay and cities, the majority of the residents are among the second class, middle earners, and small-scale entrepreneurs.